4-H Advisory Council

 - Did the member work hard and personally develop through the project?

 Often times, leaders tend to nominate those who receive top honors at the fair, but everyone who meets the specific requirements is eligible for the awards and often times benefits more.

 Award Letter to Administrative Leaders (includes project areas for County Medals and Young Achievers)

-**NOTE: All awards for the 2019-2020 program year will be submitted via Google Form.
-Individuals who need assistance with or experience technical difficulties with Google Forms should email email@example.com to obtain PDF applications which can be submitted via email.
+**NOTE: All awards for the 2020-2021 program year will be submitted via Google Form OR fill out and submit the PDF Form to the Extension office.
+Individuals who need assistance with or experience technical difficulties with either form option should email firstname.lastname@example.org or visit the Extension office for a hard copy.